Project Management (2 Days)

 Graduate students from all BC post-secondary institutions are eligible to participate.
 Priority will be given to UBC graduate students registered in the current academic session.
-After registering, you will receive confirmation and additional event details within 2 business days.
+Students who have been chosen, by lottery, to participate will receive a seat offer email after Wednesday, March 10th.
 If you experience any difficulty using the online registration tool, please e-mail email@example.com.

 NOTE: Postdoctoral Fellows who would like to attend this session need to register through the Postdoctoral Fellows Office.

 NO-SHOW PENALTY: If you register and do not attend or cancel less than 24 hours prior, it may affect your eligibility to join future events.
 To avoid this no-show penalty, please cancel at least two business days in advance by e-mailing firstname.lastname@example.org.